Fabric Studio · Invite-Only Beta

 Dynamic task editor

-Click any task to load its configuration form in the center column.
-Breadcrumb navigation shows your position in the layer hierarchy.
-Inline code displays current values.
-Contextual info boxes (tips, success confirmations, and amber warnings) surface guardrail feedback as you configure.
-Previous / Next navigation moves through the layer sequence without losing state.
+Click any step to load its configuration form in the center column.
+Breadcrumb navigation shows your position in the workflow.
+Contextual info boxes — tips, success confirmations, and amber warnings — surface guardrail feedback as you configure.
+Previous / Next navigation moves through the sequence without losing state.

 Process Map